History Then and Now

-Construction of the Queen Anne High School began in 1908, and classes began the following autumn.
-School Board President John Schram remarked that students would receive a "higher sense of self-respect if the building and its surroundings and equipment command their admiration."
-Therefore, the new high school was designed in a classic style reminiscent of English late-Renaissance palaces, complete with terra cotta ornamentation.
-The design of the school intentionally celebrated education by creating a grand and imposing environment.
-The new high school included laboratories and rooms for manual training and domestic science.
-"Surely there is no school in the United States that has such a breathtaking setting… The marvelous building on top of the hill became an architectural landmark visible throughout the city."
+Classes began in the fall of 1908.
+School Board President John Schram noted that students would gain "a higher sense of self-respect if the building and its surroundings and equipment command their admiration."
+In response, the school was designed in a grand style inspired by English late-Renaissance palaces, featuring terra cotta ornamentation to celebrate the value of education.
+The building included modern facilities such as laboratories and rooms for manual training and domestic science.
+"Surely there is no school in the United States that has such a breathtaking setting."

-A School Board Report claimed this Neo-classical building, situated atop the crest of Queen Anne Hill, "marked the summit of achievement thus far in Seattle school architecture."
+In fact, a school board report claimed this Neo-classical building, situated atop the crest of Queen Anne Hill, "marked the summit of achievement thus far in Seattle school architecture."
 Edgar Blair, a school board member and later the School District architect, noted "it is the most modern and costly building in Seattle.... providing spacious corridors, ample exits, abundant light and fresh air . . . and toilet facilities on every floor."

 In 1928, with rising enrollment and overcrowding, construction was launched to expand the facility with 10 additional classrooms, a boys' gymnasium, a botany laboratory and greenhouse, and an auditorium.
 The addition carried on the structure and ornamentation of the original building.